Rotherham Metropolitan Borough Council elections

 Rotherham Metropolitan Borough Council is the local authority for Rotherham in South Yorkshire, England.
 The council is elected every four years.
 Since the last boundary changes in 2004, 63 councillors have been elected from 21 wards.

 As part of the government's response to the Rotherham sexual abuses scandal, the Secretary of State for Communities and Local Government, Eric Pickles made an order under the Local Government Act 2000 to switch Rotherham council to holding all-out elections in 2016 and then every fourth year after (the boundaries were not changed).
 Until then, Rotherham was elected 'in thirds' like other Metropolitan Boroughs, with a third of the council being elected in 3 years out of every 4-year cycle.

-Political control

-From 1902 to 1974 Rotherham was a county borough, independent of any county council.
-Under the Local Government Act 1972 it had its territory enlarged and became a metropolitan borough, with South Yorkshire County Council providing county-level services.
-The first election to the reconstituted borough council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-South Yorkshire County Council was abolished in 1986 and Rotherham became a unitary authority.
-Political control of the council since 1973 has been held by the following parties:

-Leadership

-The leaders of the council since 1990 have been: